AhsanAyaz/workshop-p2p-with-firebase-and-gemini/README.md

 # From Prompt to Production: Firebase Studio & Gemini Code Assist Workshop

-## TensorFlow User Group Islamabad - AI Study Jams Day 3 Workshop
+## AI Workshop: Firebase & Gemini Code Assist

 **Welcome to the future of development!** In the next 60 minutes, you'll experience the revolutionary workflow introduced in today's talk: going from a single idea to a fully deployed, production-ready AI-powered web application—without getting lost in setup, configuration, or deployment hell.